marcelorhmaia/MDM-HGS-CVRP/README.md

 This solver uses [FPmax* LIB](https://github.com/marcelorhmaia/FPmax-LIB).

-You should download and build it before compiling the solver (see instructions on the link above).
+You should download and build it before compiling the program (see instructions on the link above).

 ## Compiling the program